GSK scraps plan to list HIV drugs business and shields dividend

 LONDON GlaxoSmithKline (GSK.L) scrapped plans to float its HIV drug business on Wednesday and promised to pay a steady dividend for three years, setting out long-term growth targets after the biggest shake-up in its 15-year history.

-It also scaled back plans to return 4 billion pounds of cash flowing from a $20 billion-plus (£13.1 billion) asset swap with Novartis NOVN.VX to investors, opting instead to pay a 1 billion special dividend.
+It also scaled back plans to return 4 billion pounds ($6 billion) of cash flowing from a $20 billion-plus asset swap with Novartis NOVN.VX to investors, opting instead to pay a 1 billion special dividend.

 Despite a worse than expected earnings outlook for this year, Witty said GSK was on course to return to growth in the medium term and group sales would rise by a low-to-mid single digit percentage rate annually from 2016 to 2020.